-One issue that is of a major concern to expatriates who relocate with their families concerns the impact that such a move may have on their children’s education and learning achievements.
-A move can potentially be either a positive experience or a negative experience and this, in turn, can have either a positive or a negative impact on a child’s education and learning outcomes.
+One issue that is of a major concern to expatriates & global nomads who relocate with their families concerns the impact that such a move may have on their children’s education and learning achievements.
+A move can potentially be either a positive experience or a negative experience and this, in turn, can have either a positive or a negative impact on a child’s education and expat life on learning.

 The impact of mobility on a child’s education